 'We are so excited to be able to continue this important and transformative work as we expand and spread our wings.
 Creating a show is such a powerful process for personal development and group bonding.
 To now have the opportunity to take this work out into our wider communities and amplify the incredible insight these young women have to offer is just fantastic.
 It is essential that we, as a society, listen to the voices of these young people and gain a deeper understanding of the challenges they face asking ourselves questions about what kind of society we want to live in.'

-If you would like to find out more about this project, please contact firstname.lastname@example.org
+If you would like to find out more about this project or make a referral, please contact firstname.lastname@example.org